outdreamer/build-a-cure-1/docs/optimal_existing_resource_organization.md

 Here are some ways to rearrange society's resources that don't involve huge investments

-- college debt: if college grads or current students want to pay off college debt, let them do useful science research or build useful tools out of a national index of tools needed, in return for credit
+- college debt: if college grads or current students want to pay off college debt, let them do useful science research or build useful tools out of a national index of tools needed, in return for college credit

 - homeless living situation:
 	- let homeless people live in the houses the government hires them to build if they're willing to work for a basic salary or be paid in housing when they're done, and they can continue building cheap homes for other people if they want to continue making money